 Responsibility to our customers and commitment to shareholders

-Servihabitat assumes the responsibility of holding the highest standards in terms of quality, efficiency and professionalism with its customers and shareholders.
-To strengthen this commitment, the Company has established a set of rules and mechanisms that guarantee compliance with principles of professional ethics, integrity and good practices.Code of Ethics and Ethics Line
+Coral Homes Group, in which Servihabitat is integrated, assumes the responsibility of holding the highest standards in terms of quality, efficiency and professionalism with its customers and shareholders.
+To strengthen this commitment, Coral Homes Group has established a set of rules and mechanisms that guarantee compliance with principles of professional ethics, integrity and good practices.Code of Ethics

 Code of Ethics

-The Code of Ethics is a statement of our basic principles, values and standards in the area of ethics and integrity that govern the Company’s operations.
+The Code of Ethics is a statement of our basic principles, values and standards in the area of ethics and integrity that govern Coral Homes Group.
 It defines how we do business by describing the behaviors that should be promoted and the ones that should be avoided, and is based on the following values and principles:

 - Transparency and equality.
 These are fundamental elements that must be completely unquestioned in our operations, and they comprise the essential foundation that allows us to earn the trust of customers.
 Being honest and transparent generates trust, which is a fundamental value for Servihabitat.